mvysny/karibu-tools/README.md

 ### Grid

 * Use `Grid.refresh()` to call `DataProvider.refreshAll()`
+* Selection:
   * Check `Grid.isMultiSelect` to see whether a grid is configured as multi-select.
   * Check `Grid.isSingleSelect` to see whether a grid is configured as single-select.
+  * `Grid.isSelectionEmpty` returns true if there's nothing selected in the grid.
+  * `Grid.selectionMode` allows you to read/write the current selection mode.
 * Multitude overloaded `Grid.addColumnFor()` which allow you to create a column using given converter or renderer to format a value.
 Allows both for passing in `KProperty` or a property by name.
 For example, `grid.addColumnFor(Person::name)` will create a